Sequential OB-6 | 150 custom sounds

-(patches compatible with desktop / rack & keyboard)
+Presets compatible with desktop / rack & keyboard.

 Via Instant Buy & Download:

-You will receive all the sounds from my Youtube & Soundcloud demos plus extra sounds (136 original patches + their variations = 150 presets in total).
+You will receive all the sounds from all my demos plus extra (136 unique patches + their variations = 150 presets in total).
+The sequences that I play from the OB-6 onboard sequencer are also stored as patch data:)

 What format / import method?: